neenanhi/CSE123_Project/CONTRIBUTION.md

    - Write your code, edit files, and commit changes as needed.
    - When you try to push for the first time, Git might give an error with a suggested command.
 Just copy and use that.

+5. **Open a Pull Request**
+   Push your branch to your fork and open a PR from the GitHub website.